 Applying transformations (rotation, translation, scaling in X and Y directions independently, shearing, tracking) to the glyphs within the font.
 Amongst other things, this allows you to construct a font comprising a mixture of transformed and untransformed or differently-transformed glyphs.

-Conversion of a font to a series of drawfiles (one per chunk), and more importantly, vice-versa. !Draw is much better (imho) than !FontEd for the actual drawing/editing of glyphs.
+Conversion of a font to a series of drawfiles (one per chunk), and more importantly, vice-versa.
+(This works fine for any size of font.) !Draw is much better (imho) than !FontEd for the actual drawing/editing of glyphs.
 (One chunk occupies most of an A0 page, so you can zoom right in, for perfect positioning of every control point – using Draw’s grid if you wish.)

 Bulk adjustment of scaffolding for emboldened (or thinned) fonts. (!XP1FontEd itself does not offer emboldening or thinning: use !XP1MBoldn on the drawfiles.)